Photo: Tomek Dersu Aaron

 Article 8.1

-Objects found by visitors in the museum complex can be brought to the museum’s information desk.
+Objects found by the visitor in the museum complex can be handed in at the museumʼs information desk.

 Article 8.2

-The Stedelijk Museum Amsterdam shall make every effort to trace the owner or rightful claimant of the found object and will maintain regular contact with the local police for this purpose.
-The museum reserves the right to destroy found objects that have not been collected after 3 months or to hand them over to a charitable organisation at the discretion of the museum.
+The Stedelijk Museum Amsterdam will make every effort to track down the owner or rightful claimant of the found object and will maintain regular contact with the local police to this end.
+The museum reserves the right to destroy found objects that have not been collected after 3 months or to hand them over to a charity organisation at the museum's discretion.

 Article 8.3

-Any owner or rightful claimant of a found object contacting the museum shall have the choice of collecting the goods personally or having them sent cash on delivery.
-In either case, the owner or rightful claimant must present proper identification.
+In case the owner or rightful claimant of a found item comes forward, they may collect the goods themselves or have them sent to them cash on delivery.
+In both cases, the owner or rightful claimant must provide proper identification.

 OTHER TERMS AND CONDITIONS

-The applicability of these Terms and Conditions for Visitors is without prejudice to the possible applicability of other contractual or other terms and conditions and/or regulations of the Stedelijk Museum Amsterdam.
+The applicability of these Terms and Conditions for Visitors does not affect the possible applicability of other (contractual) conditions and/or regulations of the Stedelijk Museum Amsterdam.

 APPLICABLE LAW

-All disputes arising from the agreement between the visitor and the Stedelijk Museum Amsterdam shall be submitted exclusively to the competent court in Amsterdam for adjudication.
+Any disputes arising from the agreement between the visitor and the Stedelijk Museum Amsterdam shall be submitted to the exclusive jurisdiction of the competent court in Amsterdam.